SOTUS (TV series): Background music

-Season 2 (2017)
+Sequel

-Due to its popularity, a second season was announced with both Prachaya Ruangroj and Perawat Sangpotirat reprising their roles.
-Titled Sotus S: The Series, it premiered on 9 December 2017 and picks up after the events of the first season with Arthit now working in an office and Kongphop becoming the head hazer of the Faculty of Engineering.
+Due to its popularity, a continuation of the series was announced with both Perawat Sangpotirat (Krist) and Prachaya Ruangroj (Singto) reprising their roles. titled SOTUS S, it premiered on 9 December 2017 and picks up after the events of the first season with Arthit now working in an office and Kongphop becoming the head hazer of the Faculty of Engineering.